ateKimG/ateKimG/README.md

 - Software engineering concepts
 - Agile project management (Scrum)
 - Transitioning from engineering to tech
-- Creating academic or personal portfolio projects

 📫 How to reach me:
 [LinkedIn](https://www.linkedin.com/in/kimgatilano)

 😄 Pronouns: she/her

-⚡ Fun fact: I used to work in broadcast and satellite engineering and now I’m bringing that same precision and curiosity into tech!
+⚡ Fun fact: I used to work in broadcast and satellite engineering, and now I’m bringing that same precision and curiosity into tech!